YisiLuo/Continuous-Representation-Zoo/README.md

 - Kais Hariz, Hachem Kadri, Stephane Ayache, Maher Moakher, and Thierry Artieres.
 Implicit regularization with polynomial growth in deep tensor factorization.
 In Proceedings of the 39th International Conference on Machine Learning, 2022.

 - Kais Hariz, Hachem Kadri, St´ephane Ayache, Maher Moakher, and Thierry Arti`eres.
-Implicit regularization in deep tucker factorization: Low-rankness via structured sparsity.
+Implicit regularization in deep Tucker factorization: Low-rankness via structured sparsity.
 In International Conference on Artificial Intelligence and Statistics, 2024.

 - Zhiwei Bai, Jiajie Zhao, and Yaoyu Zhang.
 Connectivity shapes implicit regularization in matrix factorization models for matrix completion.
 In The Thirty-eighth Annual Conference on Neural Information Processing Systems, 2024.

 - Shuo Xie and Zhiyuan Li.
-Implicit bias of adamw: $\ell_\infty$-norm constrained optimization.
+Implicit bias of AdamW: $\ell_\infty$-norm constrained optimization.
 In Proceedings of the 41st International Conference on Machine Learning, 2024.

 # Applications